shantoroy/shantoroy.github.io/_posts/2025-03-11-how-to-write-kubernetes-manifest-files.md

 ---

 ##  Docker-Compose Setup
-Well, in my previous posts, we have already seen how to set up docker-compose to deploy a full-stack appl
+Well, in my previous posts, we have already seen how to set up docker-compose to deploy a full-stack service.
+Let's revise that first before we start learning how to write kubernetes manifest files.

-Here’s how you would define your **docker-compose.yml** for a simple Python backend, frontend, and a PostgreSQL database.
+Here’s how we can define our **docker-compose.yml** for a simple Python backend, frontend, and a PostgreSQL database.

 ### **docker-compose.yml**
 ```yaml